 - Heat a grill to medium (about 350 degrees F).
 Place the seasoned side of the cauliflower steaks facing down on the hot grill, then brush the tops of the steaks with the remaining olive oil mixture and sprinkle with remaining 1 tablespoon Montreal seasoning.

 - Cover the grill and let cook for 6-8 minutes, until the bottom begins to char.
 Flip the cauliflower, then re-cover the grill and cook 5-7 additional minutes, until the cauliflower is tender.
 If your cauliflower is very thick, you may need to cook a few additional minutes per side.
 Remove from the grill.
 Serve hot with the avocado salsa and an extra sprinkle of salt as desired.

-- Store leftover cauliflower steaks in an airtight container in the refrigerator for up to 4 days.
-Reheat in a 400 degree F oven until heated through, about 5-7 minutes.
-The avocado sauce can be refrigerated separately with a piece of plastic pressed over the top for 1 day.
+- TO STORE: Store leftover cauliflower steaks in an airtight container in the refrigerator for up to 4 days.

 - Nutrition was calculated using 2.5 total pounds of cauliflower, as some of the florets are cut away.

 Join today and start saving your favorite recipes

 Create an account to easily save your favorite recipes and access FREE meal plans.Sign Me Up

 More Tasty Cauliflower Recipes

 You are so welcome!!
 I hope you love it!